 Retailers on Amazon in the past have had to research thoroughly in a myriad of different aspects and topics to determine the full value of keywords ─ and their possible translation into conversion rates.

-This process has been automated by Amazon, who holds all the research information.
+This process has been automated by Amazon, which holds all the research information.
 Amazon itself has accumulated all this information and processed it within a much shorter timespan than a human operator.
-The product itself plays a significant role in conversion rates and keyword bidding, and Amazon holds the monopoly on this as well.
+The product itself plays a significant role in conversion rates and keyword bidding, and Amazon holds a monopoly on this as well.
 That is precisely why all this data is further processed to assess possible conversion rates and the value of designated keywords.
 When all this data is accumulated and processed, it can be segregated into three different categories, all of which play a vital role in the keyword bidding process.

 The consumer data is the data that is gathered on the potential customer based on your sales, products, and past customer data.
 It entails the time that the user browses your product, their previous purchases, and their purchasing habits.